ryantd42/NY-Legislative-Git/2023/S6471A-2023/bill.md

  felony sex offense;
-  (d) not [less than three years nor] more than  ten  years  whenever  a determinate  sentence  is imposed pursuant to subdivision [three] TWO of
- S. 6471  14

- section 70.02 of this article upon a conviction of a class D or class  E violent  felony  sex  offense as defined in paragraph (b) of subdivision one of section 70.80 of this article;
+  (d) not [less than three years nor] more than  ten  years  whenever  a determinate  sentence  is imposed pursuant to subdivision [three] TWO of section 70.02 of this article upon a conviction of a class D or class  E violent  felony  sex  offense as defined in paragraph (b) of subdivision one of section 70.80 of this article;
   (e) not [less than five years nor] more than fifteen years whenever  a determinate  sentence  is imposed pursuant to subdivision [three] TWO of section 70.02 of this article upon a conviction of  a  class  C  violent felony sex offense as defined in section 70.80 of this article;
   (f)  not  [less than five years nor] more than twenty years whenever a determinate sentence is imposed pursuant to subdivision [three]  TWO  of section  70.02  of  this  article upon a conviction of a class B violent felony sex offense as defined in section 70.80 of this article;
   (g) not [less than five years nor] more than fifteen years whenever  a determinate  sentence  of  imprisonment  is  imposed pursuant to [either section 70.04, section 70.06, or subdivision five of] section  70.80  of this  article  upon a conviction of a class D or class E violent or non- violent felony sex offense as defined in section 70.80 of this article;
   (h) not [less than seven years nor] more than twenty years whenever  a determinate  sentence  of  imprisonment  is  imposed pursuant to [either section 70.04, section 70.06, or subdivision five of] section  70.80  of this article upon a conviction of a class C violent or non-violent felo- ny sex offense as defined in section 70.80 of this article; AND (i) such period shall be not [less than ten years nor] more than twen- ty-five years whenever a determinate sentence of imprisonment is imposed pursuant  to  [either  section 70.04, section 70.06, or subdivision five of] section 70.80 of this article upon a conviction of a class B violent or non-violent felony sex offense as defined in section  70.80  of  this article[; and
   (j)  such period shall be not less than ten years nor more than twenty years whenever any  determinate  sentence  of  imprisonment  is  imposed pursuant to subdivision four of section 70.07 of this article].
   3. Conditions  of post-release supervision.
 The board of parole shall establish and impose conditions of post-release supervision in the  same manner  and to the same extent as it may establish and impose conditions in accordance with the executive law upon persons who are granted parole or  conditional  release[;  provided  that,  notwithstanding  any  other provision of law, the board of parole may impose as a condition of post- release  supervision  that  for  a period not exceeding six months imme- diately following release from the underlying term of  imprisonment  the person  be  transferred to and participate in the programs of a residen- tial treatment facility as that term is defined in  subdivision  six  of section  two  of  the  correction law].
 Upon release from the underlying term of imprisonment, the person  shall  be  furnished  with  a  written statement  setting  forth  the conditions of post-release supervision in sufficient detail to provide for the person's conduct and supervision.
-  § 19.
+  § 20.
 Subdivisions 1 and 2 of section 70.70 of the penal law, as added
+ by chapter 738 of the laws of 2004, paragraphs (a) and (b)  of  subdivi-
+ S. 6471--A  15

- by  chapter  738 of the laws of 2004, paragraphs (a) and (b) of subdivi- sion 1 and paragraphs (b) and (c) of subdivision 2 as amended by chapter 92 of the laws of 2021, subparagraph (i) of paragraph (a) of subdivision 2 as amended by section 21 and paragraph (d) of subdivision 2  as  added by section 23 of part AAA of chapter 56 of the laws of 2009, are amended to read as follows:
+ sion 1 and paragraphs (b) and (c) of subdivision 2 as amended by chapter 92 of the laws of 2021, subparagraph (i) of paragraph (a) of subdivision 2  as  amended by section 21 and paragraph (d) of subdivision 2 as added by section 23 of part AAA of chapter 56 of the laws of 2009, are amended to read as follows:
   1. For the purposes of this section, [the following terms shall mean:
   (a)  "Felony]  "FELONY  drug  offender"  means  a defendant who stands convicted of any felony, defined in article two hundred  twenty  or  two hundred twenty-two of this chapter other than a class A felony.
- S. 6471  15

   [(b)  "Second  felony drug offender" means a second felony offender as that term is defined in subdivision one of section 70.06 of  this  arti- cle,  who stands convicted of any felony, defined in article two hundred